-In reviewing this website this is a fringe Pro-Science source.
-Almost all articles are grounded in science, however on some issues they do publish information that goes against the consensus of science.
-For example, in one article they report about Jenny McCarthy’s anti-vaccination crusade and while they did not endorse it, they also did not condemn it as pseudoscience.
-They take the same position with GMO, giving an equal platform to GMO doom studies.
+In reviewing this website, many articles are grounded in science; however, they do publish information that goes against the consensus of science on some issues.
+For example, in one article, they report about Jenny McCarthy’s anti-vaccination crusade, and while they did not endorse it, they also did not condemn it as pseudoscience.
+They take the same position with GMOs, giving an equal platform to GMO doom studies.

 During the Covid-19 pandemic, they promoted pseudoscientific misinformation such as this Coronavirus Treatment: 12 Best Vitamin C To Boost Your Immune System.
 While vitamin C is known to have a minimal effect on immunity, it is in no way a treatment for Coronavirus.
 Another story, 5 Common Chewing Gum Ingredients That Can Cause Cancer, promotes the debunked theory that Aspartame can cause cancer.
 Finally, they also promote that Marijuana reverses the cancer effects of Tobacco.
 According to the FDA, this is not true.